 What’s the secret to higher producing—and more productive—sales teams?
 Data.

-With leads popping up by the moment, sales figures expanding and contracting across multiple territories, and quotas to be made, sales isn’t just one of the important aspects of your business; it’s also its most dynamic.
+With leads popping up by the moment, sales figures expanding and contracting across multiple territories, and quotas to be made, sales aren’t just one of the important aspects of your business; it’s also its most dynamic.

 Data gives your sales team the proper direction it needs to predictably and consistently boost sales.
 And if you don’t use data?
 Your sales team is left rudderless and confused, making your territories vulnerable for your competition’s taking.

-With high stakes, it’s critical for your business to make the most informed, efficient, and high-yield decisions possible.
+With high stakes, your business must make the most informed, efficient, and high-yield decisions possible.
 High-quality, detailed data allows you to do so.

 For example, data discovered this: territory design optimization is one of the simplest-to-implement, yet most effective, steps you can take to generate dramatically more revenue.

 Research from Xactly found a 30% higher sales performance in companies that optimize their sales territory design.

 The results are clear: to increase your revenue and outpace your competition, you must have detailed data, well-optimized territories, and the ability to plan winning sales strategies and execute them efficiently.

 Enter sales mapping software.